w3f/polkadot-wiki/docs/learn/learn-wasm.md

 As a result of storing the Runtime as part of the state, the Runtime code itself becomes state sensitive and calls to Runtime can change the Runtime code itself.
-Therefore the Polkadot Host needs to always make sure to provide the Runtime corresponding to the state in which the entrypoint has been called.
+Therefore the Polkadot Host needs to always make sure it provides the Runtime corresponding to the state in which the entrypoint has been called.

 ## Resources